florianbuetow/algorithms-bootcamp/README.md

 # algorithms-bootcamp
-A courted list of resources about practical data structures and algorithms
+A curated list of resources about practical data structures and algorithms

 # Dynamic Programming
 This section contains a list of resources to learn about dynamic programing